Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 Queensland Government Enterprise Architecture (QGEA) policy

-These standards cover a range of subjects relevant to the development of tender specifications through to the development and implementation of ICT systems and databases.
-Current QGEA policy and information standards can be viewed on the QGCIO website.
+The QGEA policy and associated standards cover a range of subjects relevant to the development of tender specifications through to the development and implementation of ICT systems and databases.
+Current QGEA policies can be viewed at the QGEA website.

 ICT industry development